 Sally C. Stratman is the executive director of Rubin and Rudman LLP in Boston and a member of the MBA's Law Practice Management Section Council.

-• “The Lawyer’s Guide to Balancing Life and Work: Taking the Stress Out of Success,” 2nd ed., by Kaufman, available from the American Bar Association at http://www.ababooks.org.
+• "The Lawyer's Guide to Records Management and Retention" by Cunningham and Montana, available from the American Bar Association at www.ababooks.org.

 • "Business Development for Lawyers: Strategies for Getting and Keeping Clients" by Schmidt